 MCC's Learning Resource Center (LRC) is located across from the cafeteria at the 100 S. Wacker Dr. campus.
+An auxiliary resource center is located on the 14th floor of the 203 N. LaSalle St. location.
 Students are encouraged to use the LRC resources on a regular basis.
 ESL students can go to the LRC for books, grammar guides, dictionaries, and other academic materials as well as games.